profmusgrave/qatarcars/README.md

-This readme file was generated on 2025-07-09 by Paul Musgrave.
+This readme file was initially generated on 2025-07-09 by Paul Musgrave.
+It was modified on 2025-10-03 to reflect expanded data collection.

 # GENERAL INFORMATION